SixSq/old.sixsq.github.com/_products-and-services/nuvlabox/target-audience/enterprise.md

 class: target-audience
 image: /img/page-product/icon-is-it-for/icon-large-enterprise.png
 ---
-Ideal for larger enterprises wishing to federate smaller sites, the NuvlaBox can be interconnected to maximise sharing and optimise resource utilisation.
-It also offers a solution to service providers experiencing edge-of-the-network problems.
+Ideal for larger enterprises wishing to implement Industry 4.0 and IoT strategies, where too much data is produced by the sensors, local and real-time analyses and actions are required, data that must be processed and anonymised locally, or poor networking links sensors to the cloud.

+As an edge device, the NuvlaBox can be deployed for near data processing, in a secured, controlled and industrialised manner.